marcelarie/rund/README.md

 source $(rund zsh)
 ```

-`rund` will check automatically for a `.rundir` file in the current directory
+`rund` will check automatically for a `Runfile` file in the current directory
 and source the commands in it.

-Lets say you have a `.rundir` file in your project directory with the following content:
+Lets say you have a `Runfile` file in your project directory with the following content:

 ```bash
 #!/usr/bin/env bash